BigPolarBear1/factorization/README.md

 Update: Alright another day.
 Lets get some work done.
 Goal for today is to implement into my SIQS variant the use of quadratic coefficients in the shape of zx^2-N like polarbearalg_v44.py does

+Update: Alright, I added the factorization of the quadratic coefficient to the linear algebra step.
+Now comes the annoying part that will require the most work... for each modulus we should try all valid quadratic coefficient up to a certain bound (since the quadratic coefficient needs to factor over the factor base).